 - 75. Plaintiff realleges and incorporates herein Paragraphs 1 through 74, as if fully set forth herein. - 76.
 Shapiro an architect of the fraud also misrepresented the facts to Investors, and did so knowingly, with scienter, and with intent to defraud Investors.
 The Investors who contributed their claims to the Liquidation Trust justifiably relied on Shapiro's misrepresentations of facts, and as a direct and proximate result sustained hundreds of millions of dollars in damages. - 77.
-Defendant knowingly and substantially assisted Shapiro in defrauding Investors. - 78.
-Defendant was aware of Shapiro's fraud and acted knowingly in providing substantial and material assistance to Shapiro. - 79.
-Defendant substantially benefited by receiving income, commissions, and bonuses.
+Defendants knowingly and substantially assisted Shapiro in defrauding Investors. - 78.
+Defendants were aware of Shapiro's fraud and acted knowingly in providing substantial and material assistance to Shapiro. - 79.
+Defendants substantially benefited by receiving income, commissions, and bonuses.

-80. As a result of the foregoing, Plaintiff is entitled to judgment holding Defendant liable for aiding and abetting fraud, as set forth in Exhibit C, or in an amount to be proven at trial, in an amount to be proven at trial.
+80. As a result of the foregoing, Plaintiff is entitled to judgment holding Defendants jointly and severally liable for aiding and abetting fraud, as set forth in Exhibit C, or in an amount to be proven at trial, in an amount to be proven at trial.